acl-org/anthology-docker/README.md

 We encourage you to create a restricted user with no access to any other database in the same host.

+The default configuration options connect this Docker image to a read-only remote database.
+This database is provided only to simplify the initial setup, but you should not rely on it.
+We strongly encourage you to set your own local database server, and update your configuration.

 ## Step 2: allocate data resources